vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 So what tweaks were made to Modules before merging them?
 As far as I have been able to ascertain: *Almost nothing*.

 Am I happy about this?
 No. Am I upset?
-No. Am I worried? *Absolutely.*
+No. Am I worried? *A little.* Am I hopeful? *Yes.*

 [Corentin wrote about Modules in his Kona trip report.](https://cor3ntin.github.io/posts/kona2019/#modules).
 I encourage all to read it.

 So why am I be worried but not upset?
+Why am I hopeful?
 Well, there was another big change done at Kona for which I am very excited and pleased:

 > SG15 will be creating the *C++ Ecosystem Technical Report*.